 You can use any kind of milk you want for this recipe.
 It is easy to make this vegan if you are using non-dairy milk and a soy or hemp protein.
 Remember that there is far less protein in almond and coconut milk than dairy and soy milk, and be conscious of the thickeners and additives that are added to some non-dairy milks.
 There are plenty of options available—choose one that's right for you.

-- 1 tablespoon peanut butter powder (PB fit, or substitute 1 scant tablespoon peanut butter)
+1 tablespoon peanut butter powder (such as PBfit or 1 scant tablespoon peanut butter)

 Gather the ingredients.

-Combine all of the ingredients in a blender.
-Blend until smooth.
+Combine all of the ingredients in a blender and blend until smooth.

-- Other protein powders will work for this recipe, but you won't have the chocolatey flavor.
-Try vanilla powder for a lightly nutty and sweet shake.
+- Other protein powders will work for this recipe, but you won't have the chocolate flavor.
+Try vanilla powder for a slightly nutty and sweet shake.

 - If you're using peanut butter instead of peanut powder, you can swap it for almond butter or cashew butter.

 - Old-fashioned oats are also known as rolled oats.
 Quick-cooking oats will also work, just measure out slightly less.
 Note that old-fashioned oats are slightly healthier since they contain a little more fiber and protein per cup than instant oats.